-Water quality monitoring indicates that sections of San Fernando and Petronila creeks do not meet water quality standards for recreation because of elevated levels of Escherichia coli (E. coli) and enterococci.
-The tidal and above tidal segments of Petronila Creek were first identified as impaired in the 2016 and 2010 Texas Integrated Report and 303(d) List, respectively, while San Fernando Creek was first identified as impaired in the 2006 Texas Integrated Report and 303(d) List.
+Water quality monitoring indicates that sections of San Fernando and Petronila creeks do not meet water quality standards established to protect contact recreation uses.
+Escherichia coli (E. coli) and enterococci concentrations measured are typically above what is considered acceptable levels and signify a potentially increased health risk to waterbody users engaged in contact recreation.
+Tidal and above tidal segments of Petronila Creek were first identified as impaired in the 2016 and 2010 Texas Integrated Report and 303(d) List, respectively, while San Fernando Creek was first identified as impaired in the 2006 Texas Integrated Report and 303(d) List.
+Elevated chlorophyll-a concentration concerns also exist and signify the presence of excessive algal growth within the creeks associated with nutrient inputs from across the watershed.

 With water quality impairments, a need to plan and implement measures that restore water quality and ensure safe and healthy water for stakeholders arises.
-To meet this need, an assessment and planning project was undertaken to develop the Petronila and San Fernando Creeks Watershed Protection Plan.
+An assessment and planning project was undertaken to develop the San Fernando and Petronila Creeks Watershed Protection Plan to meet this need.